 However, when a user attempts to run Forms without providing an existing Forms configuration, Forms redirects to DAS to allow the user to dynamically create a resource for this configuration.
 When this happens, the resource is created properly by DAS but Forms fails to connect after DAS redirects back to the Forms Servlet.
 If the user copies the same URL at that point and runs it in a different browser, then there is no issue.
-This is a one-time issue, and if administrators have correctly created DAS resources, then users will never experience this issue.
+This is a one-time issue, and if administrators have correctly created DAS resources, users will never experience this issue.

-Similarly, if you do not have DAS (part of an Infrastructure installation) and BI-Forms installed on the same machine, then you will not encounter this issue.
+Similarly, if you don't have DAS (part of an Infrastructure installation) and BI-Forms installed on the same machine, you won't encounter this issue.